-Lately, I have been receiving mails from lawyers and law students, asking me to discuss the various classifications of contract.
+I have been receiving messages from lawyers and law students lately, asking for a comprehensive article on the various classifications of contract.
 This is probably due to the fact that most people don’t really understand this topic.
-I mean, there have been arguments as to what are the basic types or classifications of contract.
+I mean, there have been uncertainties as to what the basic types or classifications of contract are.

 I enjoin you to read painstakingly as I take you through the topic.
 But before that, I would like to explain what a contract is.
 Doing this will also help you to understand when we move to the crux of this article.